ewang58/ML-Fibre-Regression/README.md

 ### Loss Function

-We can then set up a loss function using mean squared error (MSE) which is the most commonly used loss function:
+Next, we can then set up a loss function using mean squared error (MSE) which is the most commonly used loss function:

 ```python
 criterion = nn.MSELoss()
 ```

-### optimizer
+### Optimizer

-We can also set up an optimizer using ``torch.optim`` and our learning rate:
+We can also set up our learning rate and an optimizer using ``torch.optim``:

 ````python
 optimizer = torch.optim.Adam(model.parameters(), lr=0.0001)
 ````

-### train the model
+### Train the model

-We can then write our function that trains the model and keep in the mind the run time to help us bette analysis the efficiency:
+We can then write our function that trains the model, and keeping in the mind the run time to help us better analyze the efficiency:

 ````python
 start = datetime.datetime.now()